How to set up a Kanban board in Otper

 When you create a board you can also customize its key and slug to short, unique values.
 The key prefixes every card ID on the board (for example, WEB-12), and the slug forms the board’s URL, so clear values here keep cards and links easy to recognize later.

-2. Shape lists into your workflow stages
+2. 2.
+Shape lists into your workflow stages

 New boards start with Inbox, TODO, In Progress, and Done.
 Treat each list as a stage of work.
 Add stages such as In Review, QA, Waiting, or Blocked only when they represent real handoffs.
 When cards collect in one list, the bottleneck is visible immediately.

-3. Add work as cards
+3. 3.
+Add work as cards

 Add one card per task, request, bug, or deliverable.
 Open the card to assign members, set start and due dates, apply labels, add checklists, attach files, create polls, and keep comments in context.
 Read the card guide.

-4. Invite members and set board access
+4. 4.
+Invite members and set board access

 Invite teammates from board settings or with a board invite link.
 Assign a role that matches the work they need to do, then use board settings to manage members, labels, limits, closed cards, custom fields, webhooks, and other board-level controls.

-Board views: Board, List, and Gantt
+Board views: Board, List, Gantt, and Tickets

-- Board - Kanban columns for daily execution and bottleneck detection.
+• Board - Kanban columns for daily execution and bottleneck detection.

-- List - a compact card list for scanning, sorting, and triage.
+• List - a compact card list for scanning, sorting, and triage.

-- Gantt - a timeline for scheduled work, due dates, and cross-list planning.
+• Gantt - a timeline for scheduled work, due dates, and cross-list planning.

 Example workflow